How to Steer Your Career Like a Champ In Your 50s

 We’ve all heard it before – save for a rainy day.
 Today, the COVID-19 pandemic is living proof of an even greater need for it.
 To avoid unnecessary financial stress, the general advice is to save more and save early, build an emergency fund, and plan ahead for the next phase of your life.

-For instance, with just a single premium, Income’s Luxe Solitaire provides monthly payouts from as early as the end of the second policy year till age 120.
+For instance, with just a single premium, Income’s Luxe Plus Solitaire provides monthly payouts1 from as early as the end of the third policy year till age 120.
 This means it’s never too late to start saving up!
-Furthermore, you have the option to receive these cash payouts or accumulate to receive interest.
-In the event of unforeseen circumstances and you need cash liquidity, the policy will pay out at least 80% of the net single premium paid, upon surrender.
+Furthermore, you have the option to receive these cash payouts1 or accumulate to receive interest2.

-There is also Gro Cash Flex which allows you to receive yearly cash payouts from the end of the 2nd policy year, and provides a flexible choice of premium and policy terms.
-With the Retrenchment Benefit1,2, you can enjoy waiver of premiums if you are retrenched and remain unemployed for 3 consecutive months.
+There is also Gro Cash Flex Pro, a flexible insurance savings plan which allows you to receive yearly cash payouts3 from the end of the 2nd policy year, and provides a flexible choice of premium and policy terms.
+With the Retrenchment Benefit4,5, you can enjoy a waiver of premiums for your basic policy and rider for 6 months should you get retrenched and stay unemployed for 3 consecutive months.

 Protect what you have worked so hard for